QuickBase/babel-plugin-styled-components-css-namespace/README.md

 Note that `rawCssNamespace` was dropped in favor of the single `cssNamespace` option.
 Additionally, support for an array of selectors was dropped as well.
 Update any references to `rawCssNamespace` with `cssNamespace`.

+If you were already using `cssNamespace`, update your configuration to use a css selector rather than an array of classes.
+E.g., `cssNamespace: 'moreSpecific'` should be `cssNamespace: '.moreSpecific'` and `cssNamespace: ['specific', 'verySpecific']` should be `cssNamespace: '.specific .verySpecific'`.

 ## The Problem

 [styled-components](https://github.com/QuickBase/styled-components) is an awesome library for css-in-js and feels like a natural combination of React and CSS.
 It is easy to use and produces css instead of inline styles.